-"How?"
+"How are you related?"
 Merry asked with a confused look on his face, looking from one to the other.

 "Ana was very clever," Prince Imrahil said with a smile.

-"She certainly was," Elan replied returning the smile.
+"Yes she was Your Highness," Elan replied returning the smile.

 "Our people are a Calvary, but we can fight just as well on the ground.
 We chased the remaining men across our borders and rode South after them," Khan said.

-"I sent them an invitation to all the Lords in the West to a feast at my home months after the war," she answered.
+"I sent an invitation to all the Lords in the West to a feast at my home months after the war," she answered.